-Dr. Melanie Perreault of Buffalo State College has accepted the offer to serve as TU’s new executive vice president of academic affairs and provost.
+Dr. Melanie Perreault of Buffalo State College has accepted the offer to serve as TU’s provost and executive vice president of academic affairs.

 Dear Towson University Community:

-I am very pleased to announce that Dr. Melanie Perreault of Buffalo State College has accepted my offer to serve as TU’s new executive vice president of academic affairs and provost.
+I am very pleased to announce that Dr. Melanie Perreault of Buffalo State College has accepted my offer to serve as TU’s provost and executive vice president of academic affairs.
 Dr. Perreault was clearly the top candidate after an extensive national search.
 She begins her appointment on February 18, 2019.

 Dr. Perreault brings more than 21 years of experience in higher education to the role as both a member of the faculty and administration.
 She joins us from SUNY Buffalo State College, the largest comprehensive university in the SUNY system, where she led Academic Affairs as provost and vice president since 2015.
 At Buffalo State, some of the efforts led by Dr. Perreault included the development of the institution’s strategic plan, creation of the Office of Institutional Effectiveness, establishment of a new program that expanded funding opportunities for students to engage in faculty-led undergraduate research, and creation of the Diversity Faculty Fellows Program to assist in diversifying the professoriate through ABD/post-doctoral fellowship programs.
 Dr. Perreault also served as associate provost at Salisbury University, leading the institution’s strategic planning and accreditation efforts.
 Dr. Perreault received a B.A. in history from Lawrence University and a Ph.D. in colonial American history from The College of William and Mary.